 This course includes dimensional analysis, atomic structure, chemical bonding, stoichiometry, physical states of matter, energy relationships, periodic table, atomic and molecular structure and solutions.
 The laboratory complements the course topics.
-Prerequisites: (1) high school chemistry or concurrent enrollment in CHE 112 and (2) MAT 105.
-Must have MAT 105 or be taking it concurrently.
+Prerequisites: (1) high school chemistry and concurrent enrollment in CHE 112 and (2) MAT 104 or MAT 105.
+Must have MAT 104 or 105 or be taking it concurrently.
 Fee.